Yarroudh/ZRect3D/README.md

 <code>zrect buildings.city.json pointcloud.las</code>

 This corrects the buildings height using the default configuration.
+The output consists of two files, the first one is named <code>output.city.json</code> which contains a copy of the input CityJSON file with corrected buildings height for LoD2.2 model, and the second one is <code>heights.json</code> which contains the height differences for all the buildings in the 3D city model.

 ### Using Options